Ruidong Group Co., Ltd

 A water-cooled installation is not self-contained in the same way many people imagine.
 In a water-cooled HVAC system, condenser water absorbs heat from refrigerant and then rejects that heat through a cooling tower.
 That means your project scope must account for the condenser-water loop, tower capacity, pumps, valves, and associated controls, not only the chiller itself.

 This is also why first cost should be evaluated as a system cost, not an equipment-only cost.
-Trane notes that cooling tower sizing, condenser-water pump sizing, pipe sizing, roof or structural considerations, and electrical implications can all affect installed cost and long-term energy performance.
+Professional insights note that cooling tower sizing, condenser-water pump sizing, pipe sizing, roof or structural considerations, and electrical implications can all affect installed cost and long-term energy performance.
 So before approving a chiller order, it is worth confirming whether the tower, pumps, and piping strategy are part of a coordinated plan or just an assumption inherited from an older project.

 Check the Installation Environment Before Delivery

 For many packaged scroll units, the chiller arrives factory assembled, pressure tested, evacuated, charged, and operationally tested.
 That simplifies site work, but it does not eliminate the need for a proper installation environment.
-A YORK water-cooled scroll chiller manual states that such units are designed for indoor installation in a plant room, with field installation still required at the site.
+Standard water-cooled scroll chiller installation guidelines state that such units are designed for indoor installation in a plant room, with field installation still required at the site.

 A practical site checklist